Graveflo/nim-littlefs/README.md

 and the api both observe this definition.

 The following will clone littlefs and build it.
-This task will build two versions of the littlefs C library, one of which is compiled expecting the nim implemnation of `lfs_util.h`.
+This task will build two versions of the littlefs C library, one of which is compiled expecting the Nim implementation of `lfs_util.h`.
 Library files will be dropped at `build/liblfs.a` and `build/liblfsNim.a` respectively:

 `nim buildLfsLibs buildsys.nims`